Inhishonor/awesome-linux-desktop/README.md

 * [Source Code](https://github.com/mate-desktop)
 * [Themes](https://www.mate-look.org/browse/)
 ### Cosmic
-**⚠️ Currently in Alpha, may have breaking changes.** An innovative Desktop Environment that it is being built by System 76 entierely in Rust.
+**⚠️ Currently in Alpha, may have breaking changes.** An innovative Desktop Environment that it is being built by System 76 entirely in Rust.
 It is designed to be useful for all users, and utilize modularity in order to allow customization that suits all users.
 * [Website](https://system76.com/cosmic/.)
 * [Source Code](https://github.com/pop-os/cosmic-epoch)
 ## Window Managers